Aman12457/Stock_Prediction/README.md

-This project is about forecasting  the price of amazon stock using LSTM model.
+This project is about forecasting  the closing  price of amazon stock using LSTM based model.
+There are several strategies related to the algorithmic_trading present in the Algorithmic_Trading folder.